Clinical and or laboratory confirmed cases shall be reported to the local Health Unit. Positive tuberculin skin tests (LTBI) are also reportable.

 Treatment is under the direction of the attending Health Care Provider.
 It is recommended that all active or suspect cases of TB be referred to a medical specialist knowledgeable and experienced in the clinical management of TB.
-Refer to the Canadian Tuberculosis Standards, 7th Edition, 2014.
+Refer to the Public Health Agency of Canada, Canadian Tuberculosis Standards, (8th edition), 2022.
 All close contacts will be notified by Public Health staff.

 Publicly-funded rifapentine is only available to manage outbreaks and other exceptional circumstances.
 It has been included on Health Canada’s Access to Drugs in Exceptional Circumstances pathway and is not available through the Special Access Programme (SAP).
 See resource below.